keyboardio/Kaleidoscope/plugins/Kaleidoscope-Escape-OneShot/README.md

 are still held.
 For those times when one accidentally presses a one-shot key, or change their minds.

+This plugin also modifies the behavior of `OneShot_ActiveStickyKey` so that it acts like a toggle.
+Without holding any keys, pressing `OneShot_ActiveStickyKey` again will cancel any active sticky keys.
+This saves one from having to remember to deactivate each key individually.

-Additionally, the special `Key_OneShotCancel` key will also count as a oneshot cancel key, would one want a dedicated key for the purpose.
+Additionally, the special `Key_OneShotCancel` key will always count as a oneshot cancel key, would one want a dedicated key for the purpose.

 ## Using the plugin